babashka/cli/README.md

 This library eases that style of command line parsing.
 It does not convert options into EDN automatically which, arguably, is more convenient for command line usage.
-This library does offer a light-weight way to coerce strings using core functions.
+This library does offer a light-weight way to coerce strings.

 Adding support for `babashka.cli` coercions to Clojure functions does not introduce a dependency on `babashka.cli` itself.
 It can be done via metadata